btclib-org/btclib/regtest-lab/README.md

 ## The `bitcoin-cli` Command Line Tool

-In general any command line must starts with `bitcoin-cli -regtest [...]` to use the regtest daemon process.
-In the GUI console environment `bitcoin-cli -regtest` is already assumed and just `[...]` must be typed.
+In general any command line must starts with `bitcoin-cli -regtest [...]` to use the _regtest_ daemon process.
+In the GUI console environment `bitcoin-cli -regtest` is already assumed and can be skipped, typing only the `[...]` part.

 * connect to one peculiar node of the network
   ```